isabella232/offer-decisioning.en/help/get-started/using/user-interface.md

 * **[!UICONTROL Tags]**: create and manage placements tags to organize and filter your offers.
 See [Creating tags](../../offer-library/using/creating-tags.md).

 The **[!UICONTROL Activities]** menu allows you to see all the offer activities that have been created to deliver your offers.
-See [Monitoring offer activities](../../offer-library/using/monitoring-offer-activities.md)
+See [Create offer activities](../../create-offer-activities.md)

 ![](assets/offer_activities.png)